scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 Rebase, but only if asked
 =========================

-Sometimes the maintainers of Astropy will ask you to *rebase* your changes before they are merged into the main Astropy repository.
+Sometimes the maintainers of Scikit-beam will ask you to *rebase* your changes before they are merged into the main Scikit-beam repository.

-Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official astropy as though that was the version you had originally branched from.
+Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official scikit-beam as though that was the version you had originally branched from.

-Behind the scenes, `git`_ is deleting the changes and branch you made, making the changes others made to the development branch of Astropy, then re-making your branch from the development branch and applying your changes to your branch.
+Behind the scenes, `git`_ is deleting the changes and branch you made, making the changes others made to the development branch of Scikit-beam, then re-making your branch from the development branch and applying your changes to your branch.
 This results in re-writing the history of commits, which is why you should do it only if asked.